Home > Tours > Asia Tours > Japan Tours > Walk Japan - Kumano Kodo Trail

 Our hike this afternoon takes us through an ancient forest filled with giant camphor trees and sacred caves to Takahara, a ridge-top settlement at around 300 metres/984 feet known locally as 'Kiri-no-Sato' (village in the mist) thanks to the blankets of mist that create a sea of clouds over the valleys below.
 After the walk, it's a short drive to our base for the next three nights in Tanabe, a hot spring town located along a river.

 The Yunomineso is a ryokan where we'll stay in Japanese-style rooms (twin-share or single rooms).
 The futon beds are rolled out each night on the traditional tatami mat (woven soft igusa straw) flooring.
 Generally, the rooms are simply decorated with a low table to sit around, a scroll or picture in an alcove and a Japanese tea set.
 Shoes are taken off in the entranceway to the room.
 All of the rooms have an en-suite toilet and washbasin.
 In true Japanese style, bathing is in traditional same-sex communal baths or onsen that are used after washing yourself by hand-held shower in the same communal area.
 Two private baths can be used if available but cannot be pre-booked.
+On some departures we stay in the larger Midoriya Ryokan, or another equivalent accommodation in the area, and the bedrooms may be with western beds and not futons.

 We'll include luggage forwarding today to ship our main luggage to Tanabe.
 Our bags won't arrive until tomorrow, so you'll need to pack your overnight things in your daypack for the first night in Tanabe.